Welcome to the Everett Community College online course catalog. It is presented in two forms.

 Students interested in transferring to a university with a major in computer information systems, or a related area, may pursue the Associate of Applied Science - Transfer.
 The AAS-T degree enables students to complete a highly focused 90-credit technical program that meets transfer requirements at selected universities.
 Currently, EvCC has an AAS-T transfer agreement with Central Washington University.
-EvCC also offers other programs related to computer applications with certificates in: Computer Support Technician I and II, Internet Programming, Project Management, and Casino Gaming Systems.
+EvCC also offers other Information Technology applications with certificates in: Computer Support Technician I and II, Internet Programming, Project Management, and Casino Gaming Systems.

 CS 102 - Prior Learning Assessment for Computer Networking

 Introductory course for students with little programming knowledge and experience.
-Familiarizes students with programming concepts and constructs such as numbers, strings, assignments, sequential-vs-selective execution, nesting, loops, functions, arrays, and file streams.
-A variety of programming languages are used to gain broad experience.
+Familiarizes students with basic software design and programming concepts and constructs such as data types, assignments, sequential-versus-selective execution, nesting, loops, arrays, I/O streams and basic procedural programming.
+Assesses Core Learning Outcomes 2, 6.

 CS 132 - Computer Science II C++

-CS& 131 with a grade of C or higher.
+CS& 131 with a grade of C or higher; OR instructor permission.

-CS& 141 with a grade of C or higher.
+CS& 131 with a grade of C or higher; or instructor permission.

-CS 108 with a grade of C or higher, or instructor permission.
+CS 132 with a grade of C or higher; or instructor permission.